 - Discount: 20% off the room if you stay three or more nights.

-To book “Frida” (look for: standard double) visit Tohøjgaard Online-Booking.
+To book “Frida” (look for: small double, shared bath) visit Tohøjgaard Online-Booking.

 About Frida Kahlo